lofirepo/lofire/design/lofire.md

 and asynchronous publish-subscribe change notification services.

-The two-tier network architecture consists of a stable core network with an overlay network for each repository with a low-latency P2P pub/sub protocol, and ephemeral edge networks that use Delay/Disruption Tolerant Networking protocols for synchronization.
+The two-tier network architecture consists of a stable core network with an overlay network for each repository with a low-latency P2P pub/sub protocol or mix network, and ephemeral edge networks that use P2P or DTN protocols for synchronization.
 On edge networks, edge nodes can synchronize locally and directly between each other, and can also connect to designated core nodes that store and forwards encrypted objects and change notifications for them, with such a core node acting as a pub/sub broker and object store for edge nodes.